Toward Operationalizing Rasmussen: Drift Observability on the Simplex for Evolving Systems: Drift diagnostics on the simplex

-where $\tilde{\mathbf{g}}_t\in\simp^{K-1}$ is an \emph{effective} pressure over canonical groups, $\beta\ge 0$ is a step size, and $\tilde{\boldsymbol\eta}_t$ captures multiplicative noise.
-When pressure proxies are available at finer granularity, they can be aggregated into $\tilde{\mathbf{g}}_t$ (e.g., by within-group (weighted) geometric means) before closure.
-Implementations should compute powering in log space and clamp tiny components to avoid numerical underflow.
+where $\tilde{\mathbf{g}}_t\in\simp^{K-1}$ is an effective pressure over canonical groups, $\beta\ge0$ is a step size, and $\tilde{\boldsymbol{\eta}}_t$ captures multiplicative noise.
+Pressure proxies available at finer granularity can be summarized inside each canonical group before closure.
+Implementations compute in log space.
+Rounded zeros require documented replacement; structural zeros and missingness are handled outside the closed composition through model-health channels.
+Components approaching zero are boundary-relevant or model-health signals, not merely noise~\cite{MartinFernandezEtAl2003Zeros}.